hellomikelo/blog/_posts/2018-07-30-network-training-on-computing-cluster.md

 	 echo "Tensorflow loaded"
 	 setenv MCR_CACHE_ROOT $TMPDIR

 Begin training the neural network!
+This also prints the output to a text file so you can check the progress as it goes along.
+Note that the output does not update instantaneously, so don't freak out if you don't see anything in the file right away.

 	 echo "Begin model training..."
 	 python cifar10_train.py | tee -a train_cifar10.output.$JOB_ID